-- 6. Is the board's fund continuously appropriated?
-If yes, please cite the statute outlining this continuous appropriation. - 7.
-Using Table 2.
+6. Is the board's fund continuously appropriated?
+If yes, please cite the statute outlining this continuous appropriation.

+No, the Board's fund is not continuously appropriated.

+7. Using Table 2.
 Fund Condition, describe the board's current reserve level, spending, and if a statutory reserve level exists.